uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 # Question 3 - Refactoring & Testing

-Here is are some tests for the code in question 3:
+Here are some tests for the code in question 3:

 ```.py
 import unittest